PROFILE FOR THE DIRECTOR OF STUDENT MINISTRIES

 - Romans 11:35-36 (NIV) "Who has ever given to God, that God should repay him?"

-place for transparency and accountability, as well as receive instruction from the Youth
+transparency and accountability, as well as receive instruction from the Youth Workers

-WHAT DOES THE PASTOR OF STUDENT MINISTRIES LOOK LIKE?
+WHAT DOES THE DIRECTOR OF STUDENT MINISTRIES LOOK LIKE?

 - Consistent time in the Word and prayer

 - A person who has a Teachable spirit and walks in humility

 - A person full of grace and truth

 - An individual who is patient with youth; who is able to see how God is working within the group